 Some neighbours have edged forward already.
 Panama trimmed the departure fee at one low-cost airport a few years ago, showing the change is possible when the political will and the budget maths line up.

 For now the reform remains a work in progress rather than a done deal.
-But for anyone living in or travelling through the region, it is worth watching, because a cheaper regional network would quietly reshape how easy it is to explore Central America.
+But it is worth watching, because a cheaper regional network would quietly reshape how easy it is to explore Central America.

 The stakes reach beyond holidaymakers.
 Business travellers and investors also weigh the cost of moving around a market of roughly fifty million people, and pricey hops make the region feel more fragmented than its small size suggests.